-Pangong Lake is known as the highest salt water lake in the world and is located with its one-third part in India and the remaining two-thirds is in China.
+Pangong Lake is the highest salt water lake in the world.
+Its one-third part is in India and the remaining two-thirds is in China.
 A scenic attraction of Ladakh, Pangong Lake is a must-visit lake for picnicking and sightseeing.
 The lake seems like a mirror to the sapphire sky and the landscape around which makes this site even more spectacular.
 From bird watching to nature photography, you can opt for many activities here.
 Below is a full-fledged guide about Pangong Lake to assist you in enjoying this attraction in all its lovely colors.

 Best time to visit